China Keeps Getting Bad Economic News

 In many ways, the property sector lies at the root of China’s economic troubles and is the focus of Beijing’s latest stimulus efforts.
 The problems began with the failure of large property developers in 2021.
 The authorities foolishly ignored the sector’s issues until late last year.
 After the halting started, Beijing advanced a program designed to remove the weight of excess housing on real estate values and encourage more household interest in buying.

-Interest rate cuts by the People’s Bank of China (PBOC) constitute some of this program, although the bank has been less than responsive so far.
+Interest rate cuts by the People’s Bank of China (PBOC) constitute some of this program, although the central bank has been less than responsive so far.
 Beijing has removed the longstanding interest rate minimums on mortgages and made special provisions for Chinese banks to lend more to homebuyers.
 Most dramatically, this latest effort has used central government credit to raise some 1 trillion yuan (about $140 billion) in part to buy up vacant properties.

 So far, realty has failed to respond.
 For the first five months of this year, home sales were 30.5 percent lower than in the same period a year ago.
 New home prices have continued to decline as well.
-This past May, residential real estate prices across major Chinese cities were 4.3 percent below levels of May 2023, a downward acceleration from the 3.5 percent decline recorded for April.
+In May, residential real estate prices across major Chinese cities were 4.3 percent below the levels of May 2023, a downward acceleration from the 3.5 percent decline recorded for April.

 Industrial production seems to offer a bright spot.
-It rose 5.6 percent in May compared with year-ago levels.
+It rose by 5.6 percent in May compared with year-ago levels.
 But even this news offers scant reason for cheer, much less renewed optimism.
 Much of this surge reflects Beijing’s push to create new high-tech production abilities.
 Still, since production already exceeds domestic demand, the whole picture raises questions about where China’s beefed-up factories will sell their products.
 Both the United States and the European Union have placed tariffs on Chinese-made electric vehicles and otherwise shown hostility to China trade.
 Even in this special area, there are signs of a slowdown.
 May’s gain was significantly below April’s figure of 6.7 percent.

 Planners in Beijing are surely telling their superiors that the policies recently implemented to remedy the property crisis will take effect in the fullness of time.
-No doubt, Xi Jinping and others in authority want to believe that contention.
+No doubt, Chinese leader Xi Jinping and others in authority want to believe that contention.
 It may even be true.
 But the figures so far say that such help is still distant at best.
-Meanwhile, the authorities will face a dispirited Chinese public and business community.
+Meanwhile, authorities will face a dispirited Chinese public and business community.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.